What is relevant work experience?

 Tracked business leads

-Begin each bullet point with action verbs
+3. Begin each bullet point with an action verb

 The problem with language like this is that it’s passive and doesn’t describe what you actually achieved at work.